obidose/abpm50ex/README.md

 This is a small tool created to read the .awp files created by ABPM50 blood pressure recorder and convert into a CSV file.
-You still need to use the proprietary software to get the .awp files off the device but you can then use this to extract all data into a CSV file (for use in excel etc.)
+You still need to use the proprietary software to get the .awp files off the device.
+You can then use this to extract all data into a CSV file (for use in excel etc.)

 The tool is likely to break if you have more than 999 entries in a file.